Get the Most Out of Email

 1. Use an email program with a bayesian spam filter such as Microsoft Outlook or the free Mozilla Thunderbird.
 Outlook Express does NOT offer bayesian filtering.

 2. Turn on any spam filtering that your webhost provides.
-A common program used by web hosts is called Spam Assassin and you can configure it in many ways to effectively block spam, although this in itself will usually not catch all spam.
-Sometimes upping the aggresiveness of Spam Assassin can greatly reduce your spam, but the more aggresive you go, the higher chance there is of misidentifying emails as spam when they are indeed legitimate.
-For this reason make sure your spam goes to a “SPAM” folder that you can occasionally check.
+A common program used by web hosts is called Spam Assassin, and you can configure it in many ways to effectively block spam, although this in itself will usually not catch all spam.
+Sometimes increasing the aggressiveness of Spam Assassin can greatly reduce your spam, but the more aggressive you go, the higher chance there is of misidentifying emails as spam when they are indeed legitimate.
+For this reason make sure your spam goes to a designated folder that you can occasionally check.
 Using this method combined with a bayesian filter should take care of a large majority of the spam you get.

 1. Create a Gmail account here.